May 30, 2022 by Anna-Bet Stemmet

 Tip: To dial up the tartness of a Gimlet cocktail, take a lime wedge, wipe it along the rim, give it a squeeze over the drink, and then drop it in.

 The refreshing Greyhound cocktail features gin and grapefruit juice as ingredients.
 Naturally, this makes it a great option for a summer occasion like a barbeque.
 However, there is a simple trick that makes it great for winter as well.
 Simply add a sprig of rosemary to transform the citrusy nature of the drink into something that pairs well with wintery dishes like stew or hearty soups.

 The Gibson is an inspiring variation of the classic Gin Martini.
 It also combines gin and dry vermouth, but instead of being garnished with an olive or a lemon twist like the original, it features a cocktail onion or two instead.
 This simple substitution changes the undertone of the drink quite a bit—taking it from a briny space into one of light, earthy notes.

 Don’t let this rather intimidating name put you off, it’s an easy 2 ingredient pour — folks named this guy when they (rather crudely) stirred it up with a screwdriver.
-Ever so similar to a Garibaldi, it mixes vodka instead of Campari with orange juice.
+Ever so similar to a Garibaldi, the Screwdriver mixes vodka instead of Campari with orange juice.
 We believe this IBA official cocktail deserves a moment in the spotlight all by itself now and again.
 Just promise us you’ll avoid mixing it with a rusty screwdriver.